Integrating the Healthcare Enterprise

 |1.
 The process to create and update the peer patient identity domain needs to be addressed at deployment time for each one of the identity domains served.|

-2. The identity registry is a passive store for such shared (or golden) identities that are under the distributed control of identity sources.
+2. The identity registry is a passive store for such shared (or golden) identities that are under the collaborative control of identity sources.

 5.1 Patient Identity Cross-Reference (PIX)

-The Patient Identity Cross-Reference PIX Profile supports the access to a central registry of cross-referenced identities, and the feed of identity updates from distributed identity domains.
+The Patient Identity Cross-Reference PIX Profile supports the access to a central registry of cross-referenced patient identities, and the feed of patient identity updates from distributed patient identity domains.

 3562A at the office of his Primary Care Physician (PCP) and